 Proximity effect – how close can you go?

-In these cases, in order to obtain higher output, or to create a more intimate performance, singers often have their lips on the grid of the microphone head.
-But, putting their mouth too close distance to the microphone will result in an annoying acoustic distortion and will sound a bit rattled.
-(Try speaking with a finger right in front of your lips and you will hear!)
-Under these conditions, be sure to pay attention to the microphone’s ability to handle high sound levels, peak sound pressure levels at above 150 dB are not unusual for a singer who has the microphone right in front of their lips.
+In these cases, to obtain higher output or to create a more intimate performance, singers often have their lips on the grid of the microphone head.
+However, putting their mouth too close to the microphone will result in an annoying acoustic distortion and will sound a bit rattled.
+(Try speaking with a finger right in front of your lips, and you will hear this!)
+Under these conditions, be sure to pay attention to the microphone’s ability to handle high sound levels.
+Peak sound pressure levels at above 150 dB are not unusual for singers who have the microphone right in front of their lips.
 Experienced singers perform with a short distance between their mouth and the microphone, which will influence the bass level of a cardioid (pressure gradient) microphone.

 Wired or wireless